bravepsych/website/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include couples' therapy, romantic relationship and attachment issues as well as work stressors.
+bio: I like to read psychology books and my research interests include couples' therapy, romantic relationship and barriers to therapy.

 #interests:
 #- Developmental Psychology